 How to Replace a Drivers License

 A stolen or lost drivers license can present many challenges and hazards, and should be replaced as quickly as possible.
 Replacement drivers license credentials not only keep senior drivers compliant with driving rules and regulations, but can help protect personal information and prevent identity theft.
 Before seeking a drivers license replacement, authorities at all levels strongly recommend that all drivers report lost or stolen licenses to their local police departments as soon as possible.
 In some states, reporting a license known to be stolen is required by law.
-Learn more about reporting a stolen license to drive by downloading our free guide.
 Regulations regarding the requests and issuances of duplicate drivers licenses are determined by individual states, and therefore, vary widely.
 Seniors seeking to replace drivers license credentials will need to refer to their local DMV offices and/or their state’s primary DMV websites for exact details on many aspects of the process, including the total fees to be assessed and a complete list of limitations applied to online driver license renewal options.
-Read More.

 How to Change the Name on Your Drivers License

 There are many reasons why a senior may wish to complete a drivers license name change in later years.
 Whether due to marriage, divorce or other circumstances, all senior drivers license name changes can be made through the state DMV.
 Seniors who want to change name on drivers license credentials for any reason must go to a DMV office to do so.
 A DMV name change to your license cannot be made online or by mail.
 To make the name change on license process easier and less time consuming, seniors or their caregivers should make appointments at the DMV before arrival.
 The appointment process to change name on driving license credentials differs from state to state.
 Most DMVs will allow online appointments, but some require the requests by phone.